-For many people, the idea of a checking their credit score comes with a heavy dose of dread.
+For many people, the idea of checking their credit score comes with a heavy dose of dread.
 What if it's lower than the last time you saw it?

 And some people have never checked it at all.
 Maybe they don't know how, or maybe they're too afraid to discover they have bad credit.
+But if you keep your head buried in the sand, you won't know how to correct an error on your credit report or dispute a credit report that contains false information.

 Checking Your Score